 How to register for a workshop

-Below is our current workshop schedule for Fall 2021.
+Below is our current workshop schedule for Spring 2022.

-Beginning in October 2021, STRIPE workshops will be offered in two formats: Zoom or in person.
+Beginning in Spring 2022, STRIPE workshops will be offered in two formats: Zoom or in person.
 For in person workshops, all participants will need to participate in person.
 Each workshop will be scheduled for up to 50 participants.

 All participants need to register in advance through TrainTraq.
 To register for a STRIPE workshop, faculty need to log into SSO, click on the link to TrainTraq, and search for the course name: 2114269 STRIPE Workshop